List of Pleasant Goat and Big Big Wolf episodes: TV series

 The twenty-first season The Intriguing Alien Guests (奇趣外星客, "Trolly Alien") is the second series of the Mighty Little Defenders series.
 This season began broadcasting on Aniworld on January 10, 2020.
 The opening theme is "Shouhu Zhiguang" (守护之光, The Light of Defense) by Wei Zunguang and Xie Lin, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

 The twenty-second season Against the Dark Force (异国大营救, "Rescue in the Foreign Country") is the third series of the Mighty Little Defenders series.
 This season began broadcasting on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Xigua Video, Mango TV, IPTV, OTT on July 17, 2020.
 The opening theme is "Jiuzai Shengbian" (就在身边, "By Your Side") by Peng Zhenxian, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

-The twenty-third season Dunk for Victories (筐出胜利, "Win the Basket") is the first series of the Yudong Yingxiong Zhuan (运动英雄传, "Sports Heroes") series.
+The twenty-third season Dunk for Victories (筐出胜利, "Win within the Basket") is the first series of the Yudong Yingxiong Zhuan (运动英雄传, "Sports Heroes") series.
 This season began broadcasting on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Mango TV on January 22, 2021.
 The opening theme is "Xiwang Zhi Lan" (希望之篮, "The Basket of Hope") by Yi Qi, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

 The twenty-fourth season Ultimate Battle: The Next Generation (决战次时代, "Decisive Battle Times") is the fourth series of the Mighty Little Defenders series.
 This season premiered on Aniworld Satellite Television, Youku, Mango TV on July 9, 2021.
 The opening theme is "Chuangzao Weilai" (创造未来, "Create the Future") by Xie Lin, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

 The twenty-fifth season The Great Rescue (奇妙大营救, "Wonderful Great Rescue") is the fifth series of the Mighty Little Defenders series and the second series of the Against the Dark Force series.
 This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Mango TV on July 15, 2022.
 The opening theme is "Yueding" (约定, "Promise") by Xie Lin, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

 The twenty-sixth season The Season Towns (勇闯四季城, "Enter the Four Seasons City Bravely") is the sixth series of the Mighty Little Defenders series.
 This season premiered on Aniworld Satellite Television, Youku, Mango TV on January 6, 2023.
 The opening theme is "Yongzhe Zhi Lu" (勇者之路, "The Hero's Road") by Cai Wen Hao, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

+The twenty-seventh season Mysterious Ocean Adventure (遨游神秘洋) is the seventh series of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Mango TV on July 6, 2023.